openwrt-zipit/homepage/index.markdown

 ### Audio
 *opkg install kmod-sound-zipit-z2 alsa-utils* to get Linux audio support.

-To hear audio, run 'alsamixer' then scroll right until you see "Left Mixer" then "Right Mixer" and press 'm' to unmute them.
+To hear audio, run `alsamixer` then scroll right until you see "Left Mixer" then "Right Mixer" and press 'm' to unmute them.
 It'd be nice if someone makes a little alsactl script to automate this, we can put it in the kmod-sound-zipitz2 package. :)

 To exit alsamixer, type Ctrl-C (the ... & C keys.)